squareetlabs/capacitor-android-edge-to-edge/README.md

 # @squareetlabs/capacitor-android-edge-to-edge

-Capacitor 6 and 7 plugin to support [edge-to-edge](https://developer.android.com/develop/ui/views/layout/edge-to-edge) display on Android using `WindowCompat.enableEdgeToEdge()` with advanced features like setting the background color of the status bar and navigation bar independently.
+Capacitor 6 and 7 plugin to support [edge-to-edge](https://developer.android.com/develop/ui/views/layout/edge-to-edge) display on Android using `WindowCompat.enableEdgeToEdge()` with advanced features like setting the background color and style (Dark/Light) of the status bar and navigation bar independently.

 ## Installation